 How would our church —how would we — be transformed if each of us remembered these words of Jesus?
 We are indeed called to set new priorities.

 Establishing new priorities for ourselves and for our church means transforming how we think about generosity.
 That transformation will call upon us to look for generosity in every aspect of our work and in every aspect of our lives.

 I hope you’ll join me as we work together to transform generosity in our church, our community, and our very lives.
 You may pledge online through the church website.
-Pledge cards are also available in the church; they may be placed in the offering at any of our services during the month of October.
-On November 18 we will celebrate the Feast of Dedication, and everyone is invited to receptions after the services in celebration of our many ministries.
+Pledge cards are also available in the church; they may be placed in the offering at any of our services.
+You may also pledge at the Annual Meeting on Sunday, January 20.
 Mahalo in advance for your generosity.

 The Rev’d Paul Lillie